hundeo:

 The right food

-The coat of the Continental Toy Spaniel is easy to care for.
-You should brush it regularly.
+The coat of this breed is easy to care for.
+It needs to be brushed regularly.
 Get your dog used to it as a puppy.
-Brush it every two days.
+Brush him every other day.
 Dirt can usually be brushed out.
-Bathe your Miniature Spaniel infrequently.
-And check him regularly for parasites like ticks and fleas.
-Again, you can get tips on caring for your Spaniel from breeders and veterinarians.
+Only bathe him rarely.
+And check him regularly for parasites such as ticks and fleas.
+You can get tips on how to care for your dog from breeders and vets, for example.

 Check his ears and claws regularly.
-Parasites such as mites could settle in the ears of Papillon and Phalène and cause inflammation.
-With an ear cleaner for dogs you can regularly maintain the Hundeohren.
-In winter, you must trim the long hair on your dog's paws.
-Otherwise, small clumps of snow and ice can form.
+Parasites such as mites can settle in the ears and cause inflammation.
+You can regularly clean your dog's ears with a 1TP1 ear cleaner.
+In winter, long hair on the paws should be trimmed.
+Otherwise lumps of snow and ice can form.

 Suitable accessories

-For your Continental Toy Spaniel, you just need to purchase what every dog needs.
-Get a collar, leash, dog basket, food and water bowl.
+All you need for your Continental Toy Spaniel is what every dog needs.
+Get a collar, a lead, a basket, a food bowl and a water bowl.
 Instead of a collar, you can also use a special harness for small dogs.
-The harness should be soft and fit well, so that your doggie does not slip out of the harness.
+The harness should be soft and fit well so that your puppy cannot slip out.

-Since Continental Toy Spaniels love to play, you can also buy dog toys.
-However, these toys should be suitable for dogs.
-The toy should not be dangerous for your dog.
-Last but not least, you can get towels, blankets, chews and treats.
+As toy spaniels love to play, you can also buy dog toys.
+However, these should always be dog-friendly.
+The toys must not be dangerous for your dog.
+Finally, you can also buy towels, blankets, chews and treats.

 Continental dwarf spaniel history